OptimisticLock/hangman/README.md

 * letters in orders of occurrence
 * use the dictionary
-* cache and reuse the tokens.
+* cache and reuse tokens or their subsets.